N scale track plans for free

 • Huge range of N scale supplies

-• Best compromise...
+• Best compromise

-…between space requirements, reliability and attention to detail
+… between space requirements, reliability and attention to detail

 About N scale

-The distance between the left and the right rail is 9 millimeters.
-N scale model trains were first introduced in 1962 by the German model railroad manufacturer Arnold.
-The letter “N” was seen as an abbreviation of the German word “Neun” (= “9”).
+N scale model trains were first introduced in 1962 by the German model railroad manufacturer “Arnold”.
+The letter “N” was seen as an abbreviation of the German word “Neun” (= 9).
+This definition is still very popular today, because in many other languages the number “9” also begins with an “N” when pronounced.

 Radii, turnouts and general dimensions

-N scale track planning: Slopes and ramps
+N scale track planning for slopes & ramps

 N scale codes